 Barbets are true water dogs and love swimming and water activities.
 They do well when learning and participating in organized canine activities but are especially good at water sports like dock diving and water retrieving.

 12. Miniature Schnauzer

 Keep in mind that their background as ratters has given them a strong prey drive.
-This means that you’ll need to keep your dog on a leash or in an enclosed area when outdoors, so it doesn’t run off chasing squirrels.
+This means you’ll need to keep your dog on a leash or in an enclosed area when outdoors, so they don’t run off chasing squirrels.

-The Keeshond is a cute spitz-type dog known for its perky personality and fluffy coat.
-But beneath all that fur is a friendly, intelligent dog that is very easy to train.
+The Keeshond is a cute spitz-type dog known for their perky personality and fluffy coat.
+Beneath all that fur is a friendly, intelligent dog that is easy to train.
 The Keeshond is originally from the Netherlands, bred to be a guard dog on barges.

 This working dog history makes the Keeshond responsive and eager to please when it comes to training.
 Learning the basic commands is easy for this breed, and you’ll want to keep your Keeshond mentally stimulated and engaged in ongoing learning.

-All that fur requires some regular grooming, but not as much as you might think.
+Their fur requires regular grooming, but not as much as you might think.
 Their coats can be kept in good condition with weekly brushing and an occasional bath.
-Shaving is not recommended as it can cause the coat to grow unevenly.
+Shaving is not recommended, as it can cause the coat to grow unevenly.

 Breeds with working dog ancestry can be among the easiest to train.
 This can be especially true for herding dog breeds.
 Some breeds, even ones with a history as working dogs, can be more stubborn and independent than others, making them more challenging to train.
 Some terriers and hounds have this reputation, but of course, all dogs are individuals.

-Whichever breed you choose, consistent training and socialization from puppyhood are key to good behavior.
+Whichever breed you choose, consistent training and socialization from puppyhood are essential for good behavior.
 Don’t be afraid to work with a professional dog trainer if you are an inexperienced dog owner.